 Improving your soil’s ability to hold water is a simple, inexpensive way to reduce runoff.
 Soil amended with organic matter is both able to drain better and to hold water more efficiently.
 So add compost to the soil, and mulch any exposed areas with an organic mulch, like hardwood mulch or straw.
 Planting thickly will also help; the roots improve water’s ability to soak into the soil.

 Use a Rain Garden

 A rain garden is designed to temporarily hold water until it can soak back into the ground.
-A shallow depression about 6″ at its deepest, the rain garden is planted with tough, deep-rooted plants that improve the soil’s ability to soak up water and can take occasional inundation.
+A shallow depression about 6″ at its deepest, a rain garden is planted with tough, deep-rooted plants that can take occasional inundation and also improve the soil’s ability to soak up water.

 A rain garden is ideal as the catchment for water that you need to move from elsewhere in the garden.
 We used one at the SGS garden to solve runoff from a slope that was regularly flooding our building.

 Rain gardens must be sited at least 10′ from any buildings and should not be within 5′ of property lines.
 So they’re not practical close to building or where soil is particularly compacted.

 Move the Water to Where It Can Sink In

 Bioswales are vegetated ditches with gently sloped sides.
 Like rain gardens, they are planted with plants that can handle occasional inundation.
 But instead of holding water until it can drain away like a rain garden does, the bioswale directs water to a rain garden or to an outlet like a storm sewer.